Massachusetts Landlord-Tenant Law: An Overview

 Do I have to give the tenant notice before I enter the rental property?

-The landlord shall have the right to enter the leased premises at reasonable times and hours, after reasonable notice has been given to the tenant, unless in cases of emergency.
+Under Massachusetts landlord-tenant law, the landlord shall have the right to enter the leased premises at reasonable times and hours, after reasonable notice has been given to the tenant, unless in cases of emergency.
 24 hours notice can be sufficient notice in most circumstances.

 What are the rights of a tenant at will in Massachusetts?